RedstoneTesseracted/Lockdown/FRONTPAGE.md

 **Durability Upgrade**: Increases the health of a drone or turret.

-**Flamethrower Upgrade**: Allows drones and turrets to shoot fireballs instead of lasers.
+**Flamethrower Upgrade**: Allows drones to shoot fireballs and turrets to shoot bolts of fire instead of lasers.

 **Range Upgrade**: Increases the effective range of a drone or turret.